HankElmhurst/2605_DS5111_materials/labs/LAB08_dockerizing.md

 CMD ["sh", "-c", "python bin/clean_ids.py"]]
 ```

 **NB:** We used only the clean_ids.py to insure things were running.
-For the full pipeline run we can use:
+Go through the process with this and to a quick test in section 6, then rebuild with the full pipeline:
 ```dockerfile
 # Step 6: Define the default interactive streaming entrypoint target command
 CMD ["sh", "-c", "python bin/clean_ids.py | python bin/extract_transcripts_oop.py | python bin/load_snowflake.py"]